ColinZeidler/wg-easy/README.md

 You have found the easiest way to install & manage WireGuard on any Linux host!

+This is a Fork that is re-writing the backend server in Go

 <p align="center">
   <img src="./assets/screenshot.png" width="802" />
 </p>